 BEFORE YOU FILE A COMPLAINT!

 Before you file a complaint, we’d like you to understand what our goals are and what you can expect from us so that you have reasonable expectations about this process and the possible outcomes.
-We ask that you take a few moments to read the information below so that you are not surprised or disappointed with any outcome.
+Take a few moments to read the information below so that you are not surprised or disappointed with any outcome.

 The State Board of Veterinary Medical Examiners investigates complaints alleging violations of the Maryland Veterinary Practice Act.
 Our goal in these investigations is to maintain the integrity of the veterinary profession and to ensure that all licensees adhere to a minimum standard of care.
 Formal disciplinary action will only be taken when evidence gathered during a complaint investigation indicates that the care provided fell below the minimum standard.
 It is highly unlikely that the Board will revoke a license if a veterinarian makes an error in judgment.
 The Board is much more likely to order the licensee to undergo additional training and education or meet other conditions to improve their skill level.

 Important: The State Board has no jurisdiction over financial disputes, fees or pricing.
 For these disputes, we recommend you contact the Maryland Conflict Resolution Service.
 The Board has no jurisdiction over non-licensees, such as rescue groups or humane organizations.
 For those complaints, consider contacting your county animal control agency, State’s Attorney’s Office, Better Business Bureau, or the Attorney General’s Consumer Protection Division